briangmilnes/APAS-AI/apas-ai/lectures/Slides490A2.md

 https://www.amazon.com/Anyone-Builds-Everyone-Dies-Superhuman/dp/0316595640
 4. https://superintelligence-statement.org/
-5. You'll have to watch this but we're just going to say that it's really dangerous and not go into any depth here except for it's affects on computer security, software engineering and programming languages.
+5. You'll have to watch this but we're just going to say that it's really dangerous and not go into any depth here except for its affects on computer security, software engineering and programming languages.
 6. What's the most dangerous thing you can think of to do with an AI?
 7. Design a new killer virus hooked up to a robot lab.